unibo-spe/spe-slides/content/08-advanced-git/_index.md

 ## Working with submodules

 `git submodule update --remote --recursive`
-* Recursively updates all submbodules
+* Recursively updates all submodules
 * It *must* be executed also **after a pull**
     * *Pulling does not update submodules by default*

-Changes into submodules are dealt with as if they were on a *separate repository*
+Changes in submodules are dealt with as if they were in a *separate repository*

 `foreach` can be used to *run some command on all modules*
 * e.g., `git submodule foreach git pull`